hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 ]).addTo(map);
 ```

-6. Your script should look like the following.
-Also check the debugger in the browser if everything is correct: F12
+:white_check_mark: Your script should look like the following.
+Also check the debugger in the browser if everything is correct: `F12`

 ``` js
 <script>